Scoreboard & Thoughts

 hunting-phantom-traffic: Forensics

-We receive a pcap, openeing it in wireshark we it does a GET on mimikatz.exe in paket 17, this was the answer to Q1.
+We received a pcap; opening it in Wireshark, we see that it performs a GET on mimikatz.exe in packet 17, which was the answer to Q1.

 php-troll: Web

-The source is very small, the website opening a file of our choosing and placing the contents in /tmp/dump.txt
+The source is minimal, the website opens a file of our choosing and places the contents in /tmp/dump.txt

 <?php